VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 <--->
 "This is a collection of processing.org classes that performs heavy lifting tasks while using a minimal amount of code writing"
 <--->
-This site is really weird?
-It seems to be emedding vimeo videos of static images, regardless, still worth checking out
+This site is weird?
+It seems to be embedding Vimeo videos of static images, regardless, still worth checking out
 {{< /columns2 >}}

 {{< columns2 >}}